-The Ruth and Naomi relationship was like mother and daughter.
-Ruth cared for Naomi like a daughter would and went right to work to care for her mother-in-law.
+The relationship between Ruth and Naomi was like mother and daughter.
+Ruth cared for Naomi like a daughter would and went right to work to care for her mother-in-law in this foreign land.

-In Torah, in Leviticus 23:22 has Adonai instructing His people:
+In Torah, in Leviticus 23:22, Hashem instructs His people:

 So, as Leviticus commands in the Law, this was done in these fields.
-Ruth goes out into a field to glean some grain behind the workers and we learn this field is owned by a man named Boaz, who is a relative of Naomi’s deceased husband.
+Ruth goes out into the fields of Boaz to glean some grain from the barley harvest behind the workers, and we learn this field is owned by a man named Boaz, who is a relative of Naomi’s deceased husband.

-He takes a liking to Ruth because of how kind Ruth had been to Naomi and how she had stayed with her and accepted her as her family and worked hard to make sure they had food in their home.
+He takes a liking to Ruth because of how kind Ruth had been to Naomi and how she had stayed with her and accepted her as her family, working hard to make sure they had food in their home.

-We see this in the case of a relative of someone who is killed and has the right to avenge the death of their relative.
+We see this in the case of a relative of someone who has been killed and has the right to avenge the death of their relative.
 The term ‘avenger of blood’ is often used.
-They may also redeem property for a relative who was destitute or receive restitution for a relative who has died.
+They may also redeem property for a destitute relative or receive restitution for a relative who has died.

 The year of yovel mentioned here is the Year of Jubilee, which occurs every 50 years, following 7 cycles of shmita or 7 Sabbatical years.